MarkMCFC/CloudFlare-Playlist-Proxy-Your-Own-Website-To-Enter-Urls-Headers-etc-/README.md

 user-agent<br>
 host<br><br>

 I Did not make this code and offer no support!
+But a big thanks goes out to the creator whos name escapes me sorry.